Nintendo 64 accessories: 64DD

 The 64DD (NUS-010) is a 64 MB floppy drive with real-time clock, font and audio library in ROM, and a bundle of other accessories and custom games.
 The peripheral was initially announced in 1995, planned for release in 1997, and repeatedly delayed until its release in December 1999.
-It was launched alongside a now defunct online service called Randnet.
+It was launched alongside a now-defunct online service called Randnet.
 With nine games released, it was a commercial failure and so was never released outside Japan.

+Modem

+The modem cartridge (NUS-029) is a specialized N64 cartridge with a built in modular connector port.
+It connects at up to 28.8 kbit/s, for the defunct Randnet service and compatible 64DD games and web browser.